 Yep, that’s right — arthritis can affect your knees as early as your 20s, especially if you’re an athlete or you’re overweight or obese.
 Arthritis develops when the protective layer of cartilage inside your knee joint wears down.
 Some athletes — especially those who do a lot of pivoting, jumping or other high-impact activities — are more prone to arthritis, thanks to the excess wear and tear inside the joint.
 Repeated injuries to the knee can also damage the cartilage, making it more likely you’ll develop arthritis.
 Obesity affects your knees in a similar way.
 The added strain that comes from carrying all that weight weakens the cartilage layer and causes it to break down more quickly.

 Kids and teens can have knee pain, too, especially if they’re very active or play on sports teams.
-Adolescent knee pain usually isn’t caused by arthritis, but it can be caused by patellofemoral syndrome.
+Adolescent knee pain usually isn’t caused by arthritis, but it can be caused by the patellofemoral syndrome.
 Adolescent anterior knee pain is another common cause of symptoms in teens and kids — so common, in fact, it actually has the word “adolescent” in its name.
 It’s most common in younger athletes — especially girls.